 I took a career break while my children were very young and my interest in the Early Years was sparked by this time seeing the sense of wonder and curiosity that they approached the world with.

-I joined Wildlings in September 2019 as Admin Assistant and have recently become Business Lead.
-I started working with the children in September 2020.
-I love my time with them, following where their natural curiosity leads and have learnt so much with them and from the wonderful Wildlings staff team.
+I joined Wildlings in September 2019 as Admin Assistant.
+I started working with the children in September 2020 and joined the management team as Business Lead in May 2021.
+I love my time with the children, following where their natural curiosity leads and have learnt so much with them and from the wonderful Wildlings staff team.
 I feel so fortunate to be part of such a special setting.

 Level 3 Practitioner

-I live in Ambergate with my husband and our little boy Eddie.
+I live in Ambergate with my husband and our little boy Eddie and our daughter Erin.

 After leaving school I worked as a nanny and house keeper for just over a year.
 I then spent almost 9 years working as an office administrator but dreamt of working with children.